 The Bolivian Ram is perhaps one of the most beautiful fish, not only of its kind, but out of all the freshwater fish you could choose to occupy your aquarium.
 With stunning extended fin rays, and a gorgeous brightly colored body, it is certainly hard to argue this point.

 They are not only aesthetically pretty, but they have fantastic personalities, and will certainly strike up several friendships with the rest of the community they are in, making bonds with other tank mates, and also recognizing their owners.
+Not to mention that they are incredibly easy to keep and are super hardy too!
 Here is a brief overview on the Bolivian Ram Cichlid:

 - The tank size must be a minimum of 44 Gallons (22 Liters).